Edith Bonlieu: Early life and career

 Marie Édith Jeanne Vuarnet was born 18 April 1934, in Paron, France.
-She came from a skiing family, with four siblings from three different fathers; Edith never knew her father.
+She came from a skiing family.
+She never knew her father, and had four siblings from three different fathers.
 Her brother was the more successful alpine skier and Olympic gold medalist François Bonlieu.
 She was a three time champion in the French downhill skiing competition, in 1955, 1958, and 1960.

 She came second in the 1955 Zermatt downhill, losing to Luise Jaretz of Austria, five seconds slower.
 She competed in the women's downhill at the 1956 Winter Olympics.
 That year, she took first place in the Émile Allais Cup downhill race; the male first place winner was Jean Vuarnet.
 Two years later she and Vuarnet, then a triple French champion, married on 15 November 1958.
-He won the Olympic downhill gold medal, while Edith was prevented from competing in the same Olympics due to a leg injury.
+He won the Olympic downhill gold medal, while a leg injury prevented Edith from competing in the same Olympics.
 They had three sons, Alain, Pierre, and Patrick, born in 1962, 1963 and 1969, respectively.
 Her brother François Bonlieu was murdered in 1973.